iamziike/lightning-browser-extension/README.md

 ### A browser extension to bring the Bitcoin Lightning Network to the browser

-The extension provides deep Lightning Network integration for websites (for payments and authentication flows).
+The extension provides deep Lightning Network integration for websites (for payments and authentication flows)..

 The goal is to write a minimal web extension to allow browsers to interact with the Lightning Network programmatically.
 It focuses on the web-payments process and does not try to be a full node UI with advanced channel-management or similar features.